SenorC4/HomeLab/README.md

   * Would like pihole or some sort of adblock
   * would also like centralized certbot that sends wildcard certs to other ct's

+Docker -

+  * portainer for managment
+  * will add bitwarden
+  * certbot for idrac

 Minecraft -

   * running paper MC for increased performance